Practice note substantially rewritten by PLC Public Sector in August 2013

 A scoring hurdle can be used where only bids which score a specified minimum on clearly identified and specified key aspects would be considered, for example, using the 0 to 5 scoring system, a contracting authority could specify that only those bids scoring a minimum of 3 in certain requirements will be considered.
 This avoids the risk of a winner which scored very highly in one or more areas but very poorly in another.
 However, contracting authorities should be wary of adopting this approach for criteria which are less important to it, for risk that an otherwise strong bid is excluded on minor grounds.

-Contracting authorities may reject and not evaluate the remainder of a tender where it has failed to meet its stated minimum thresholds (see Legal update, Northern Irish High Court dismisses procurement appeal by Irish Waste). (www.practicallaw.com/4-525-6282)
+In Irish Waste Services Ltd v Northern Ireland Water Ltd & Ors NIQB 41 the High Court of Justice in Northern Ireland ruled that contracting authorities may reject and not evaluate the remainder of a tender where it has failed to meet its stated minimum thresholds.
+The case was brought under the Utilities Contracts Regulations 2006, but may be of wider application (see Legal update, Northern Irish High Court dismisses procurement appeal by Irish Waste (www.practicallaw.com/4-525-6282)).

 Use of tie-breakers

 Nobody ever expects a tie, but this can happen.
 Consider building in potential tie-breakers into the evaluation model and disclosing to bidders upfront how such a mechanism may be used if there is a tie.
 For example, this may be by:

 Re-opening certain parts of the tender to be re-evaluated in writing or through a presentation.

 A tie does not have to be an exact tie but a statistical tie (that is, a tie within acceptable margins of error) making it difficult, if not impossible, to differentiate between two or more bids.